The Tax Reform Act of 2014: Fixing Our Broken Tax Code So That It Works for American Families and Job Creators, House Ways and Means Committee

-The Tax Reform Act of 2014 is an ambitious plan for broadening the tax base and simplifying both the corporate and personal income taxes, which was designed to be revenue-neutral over the 10-year budget horizon.
+The Tax Reform Act of 2014, an ambitious plan for broadening the tax base and simplifying both the corporate and personal income taxes, was designed to be revenue neutral over the 10-year budget horizon.

-The Tax Reform Act of 2014 was proposed by former chairman of the House Ways and Means Committee Dave Camp to serve as a point of reference for tax reform.
+The Tax Reform Act of 2014 was proposed by former chair of the House Ways and Means Committee Dave Camp as a point of reference for tax reform.
 The Camp plan would reduce tax rates and eliminate or limit most tax expenditures.
-It would be revenue-neutral and income distribution–neutral over the 10-year budget horizon, but would lose revenue and become more regressive after the first decade.
+It would be revenue neutral and income distribution neutral over the 10-year budget horizon but would lose revenue and become more regressive after then.

 - Increase the standard deduction for all taxpayers and add an additional deduction for single taxpayers with at least one dependent child.

 - Eliminate the personal exemption, state and local tax deduction, deduction for medical expenses, and other smaller tax expenditures.

 - Reduce the cap on the interest deduction over four years to mortgages of $500,000.

 - Allow deductions for only those charitable contributions in excess of 2 percent of adjusted gross income.